6 Steps to Writing Email Copy That Converts

 Unfortunately, scoring opens is only half the battle.

-Although each and every piece of engagement may feel like a feather in your cap, the fact remains that most readers don’t make it all the way through the messages in their inboxes.
-While it’s tempting to place the blame on your list, the culprit for poor performance via email marketing often boils down to the same culprit:
+The fact remains that most readers don’t make it all the way through the messages in their inboxes.
+While it’s tempting to place the blame on your list, the culprit for poor performance via email marketing often boils down to one thing:

-Sending deal emails?
-Newsletters?
-Lead magnets?
-All of the above?
-The following six-step process works across industries and marketing messages to help you write email copy that converts and ensure that your readers don’t bounce and make it all the way to your CTA.
+Thankfully, the following six-step process works across industries and marketing messages to help you write email copy that converts and ensures that your readers make it all the way to your CTA.

 First thing’s first: if your readers opted-in to your email list, chances are they need some sort of problem solved.